 Trends come and go, and the kitchen remodeling industry is not immune to being influenced by evolving architectural and design styles.
 The main purpose of remodeling your kitchen in Northern Virginia or the D.C. metro area should be to achieve your personal vision in terms of function and form.
 However, that doesn’t mean neglecting kitchen design trends altogether.

 After all, it's not a good sign if your kitchen remodel results in an outdated house.
-Paying attention to what’s in and what’s out can help ensure you don’t make a significant investment only to have it quickly go out of style, negatively impacting the long-term value and appeal of your home.
+Paying attention to what’s in and what’s out can help ensure you don’t make a significant investment only to have it quickly go out of style, making common mistakes during your remodel, and this negatively impacting the long-term value and appeal of your home.

-Home remodeling trends—both in terms of what’s in and what’s out—don’t have to influence all your decisions when you’re upgrading your kitchen in Northern Virginia, but they can provide helpful inspiration.
+Home remodeling trends—both in terms of what’s in and what’s out—don’t have to influence all your decisions when you’re upgrading your kitchen in Northern Virginia, but they can provide helpful inspiration on what style you want.
 Being aware of impractical design trends and what has fallen out of style can also give you direction when you’re developing the scope of work for your kitchen project.

 To that end, here are a few outdated kitchen design trends to avoid or that you might have to get rid of if you’re updating a house from the 1990s or earlier:

-Once considered the standard for kitchen design, the all-white option—with white flooring, white countertops, white cabinets and white fixtures—has become a bit passé after being overdone for the past decade.
+Now we are not saying that you cannot have ANY white in the kitchen or else you are outdated.
+Even a mostly-white kitchen can be very stylish.
+It's the all-white design that is falling out of style.
+Once considered the standard for kitchen design, the all-white option—with white flooring, white countertops, white cabinets, and white fixtures—has become a bit passé after being overdone for the past decade.
 That doesn’t mean you should forego white for certain fixtures or architectural elements in your kitchen, but you shouldn’t be nervous about embracing other colors for your remodel.
 Grays and dark blue are appealing options for kitchen cabinetry, and various shades of green are trending in 2021.
 Richer, moodier hues and natural wood tones are also worth considering.

 Another outdated home design trend is the use of industrial-style lighting in the kitchen.
 The industrial style has a unique look, and part of that is oversized and sturdy metal lighting fixtures, Edison light bulbs and other distinctive vintage accents.
 However, the taste for this design style is on the decline as homeowners more fully embrace sleeker, minimalist alternatives.